What Is URL Unfurling? Complete Guide + How to Test URL Metadata (2026)

 Frequently Asked Questions

-What does unfurling mean?
+What does URL unfurling mean?

 Is unfurling only for developers?